 Retro Rundown 2017: Throwback paint schemes for the Southern 500

-It’s once again almost time for the annual Throwback Weekend at Darlington Raceway that is capped off by the Sept.
+It’s almost time for the annual Throwback Weekend at Darlington Raceway that is capped off by the Sept.
 3 Southern 500 on NBCSN.

 That means what was once old is new again and that goes with the latest parade of retro paint schemes.

-Here’s your guide to all of the paint schemes that will be driven in the Southern 500.
+Here’s your guide to all the paint schemes that will be driven in the Southern 500.